Do you have a passion for improving the support that autistic individuals or individuals with a learning disability receive?

 - Join the 6 February meeting.

 Refusing to eat some foods or types of food is a phase lots of children go through and a natural part of their development.
 It's often a way to show their independence and test boundaries.
 This is normally a phase they'll grow out of.
+For some children, this carries on into adulthood.

 In this session we'll explore:

-- methods to introduce new foods.
+- how to support individuals to try new foods.

 - anxiety